official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 order to shape policy and its presentation.
 But it did not discuss how that might be achieved.

-[^89]  The Guardian, 8 March 2002, Cabinet concern grows over Blair’s tough talk on Iraq.
+[^89]:  The Guardian, 8 March 2002, Cabinet concern grows over Blair’s tough talk on Iraq.
-[^90] Public hearing, 25 January 2011, page 88.
+[^90]: Public hearing, 25 January 2011, page 88.

 431

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford255.
-Mr Blair had committed the UK to support the US in the fight against international terrorism, but given the absence of evidence of any Iraqi support for Islamic extremists, it is hard to see how that would have applied to US policy on Iraq.
+255. Mr Blair had committed the UK to support the US in the fight against international terrorism, but given the absence of evidence of any Iraqi support for Islamic extremists, it is hard to see how that would have applied to US policy on Iraq.